d0rj/CellularAutomata/Readme.md

 ### Control

 - Step - calculate one iteration of the machine;
 - Clear - clear the field;
 - Random - fill in the field randomly;
 - Simulate - calculate the state of the machine before the stop signal;
 - *Click on the field* - on/off a cell.
 - Log - on/off logging.
-Logs are saved to the 'default' folder (name editing is not supported yet) and are signed with their serial number relative to the beginning of the recording.
+Logs are saved to the 'default' folder (name editing is not supported yet) and are signed withtheir serial number relative to the beginning of the recording.
 - Configure - change birth/survive rules for automata to entered.

 ## Serialization